atolye15/checklist/checklists/creating-next-gen-project-on-jira.md

 - [ ] Determine issue types for project
 You can quickly update or change the fields and types your team uses to describe each type of work.

-- [ ] Don’t forget to set a features
+- [ ] Don’t forget to set features
 Generally we use Roadmap, Backlog, Estimation features in Atolye15’s projects.